 Candyland is a non-profit exhibition space in Stockholm, founded in 2004.
-United by their common interest in promoting a wide variety of contemporary art, they have produced more than 190 exhibitions since they opened.
-Candyland serves as a local art platform with heterogeneous audience and active in international networks with focus on developing the artist-run sector.
+United by their common interest in promoting a wide variety of contemporary art, they have produced more than 180 exhibitions since they opened.
+Candyland serves as a local art platform with heterogeneous audiences and is active in international networks with a focus on developing the artist-run sector.

 Candyland is a non-profit art space run by ten people who take turns in producing exhibitions.
 So far, Candyland has arranged about 100 exhibitions accompanied by gigs, performances, workshops, screenings etc over a period of six years.
 This has resulted in a wide variety of different projects, often experimental and informal in their presentation, and a warm and welcoming atmosphere.